chocolatey/docs/input/en-us/features/paid/branding.md

 Notice that the splash screen image has been replaced, as well as the logo at the top left of the application, and the icon in the taskbar.

-> :memo: **NOTE:** There is an open issue regarding the icon in the taskbar not being correctly replaced, visit https://github.com/chocolatey/chocolatey-licensed-issues/issues/157 for more information.
+> 📝 **NOTE:** There is an open issue regarding the icon in the taskbar not being correctly replaced, visit https://github.com/chocolatey/chocolatey-licensed-issues/issues/157 for more information.

-> :memo: **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.
+> 📝 **NOTE**: To see all feature videos for Chocolatey for Business, please visit https://chocolatey.org/resources/features#c4b.

 # Deploying Branding

 What follows is a suggestion on how a branded version of Chocolatey GUI can be deployed out to your environment.

-> :memo: **NOTE:** In order for the below to work, you must have the Chocolatey GUI licensed extension (chocolateygui.extension) installed.
+> 📝 **NOTE:** In order for the below to work, you must have the Chocolatey GUI licensed extension (chocolateygui.extension) installed.

 1. Follow the steps above to place the branding image assets into the correct location.